I'm 34, I Have A Joint Income Of $388,000 & I'm On Unpaid Maternity Leave

 529 Plans: $600 (for our twins)

 Donations: $0 (I'm adding this line item to make it clear that we do have this category.
 However, we are really private about this, so I'm not going to share the amount.
-Causes near and dear to us include Girls on the Run, Friends of Trees, and any organization that helps our unhoused neighbors.)
+Causes near and dear to us include Girls on the Run, Friends of Trees, and any organisation that helps our unhoused neighbours.)

 Amazon Prime: $120 annually